Module

 Event & Logistics.

-Build your conference program in one place and publish a schedule attendees can actually use.
+Build sessions, venues, speakers, and publish a schedule attendees can actually use.

 Pricing key